Optimal or Greedy Decision Trees? Revisiting their Objectives, Tuning, and Performance: Introduction

 \section{Introduction}

-Decision trees (DTs) are among the most-used (interpretable) machine learning (ML) models.
-Despite their simplicity, they can learn complex non-linear relationships in data and their human comprehensibility answers the need for interpretable models in high-stake domains~\citep{rudin2019stop_black_box, arrieta2020xai}, provided the trees are small.
-Optimal decision trees (ODTs) specifically, which provably optimize an objective for a given size limit, provide small but accurate models on many tabular data sets and thus combine high performance with interpretability~\citep{piltaver2016comprehensible, loh2014reg_review, carrizosa2021mathematical}.
+Decision trees (DTs) are among the most-used (interpretable) machine learning models.
+Despite their simplicity, they can learn complex non-linear relationships in data and their human comprehensibility answers the need for interpretable models in high-stake domains~\citep{rudin2019stop_black_box, arrieta2020xai}, provided the trees are small. \emph{Optimal decision trees} (ODTs) specifically, which provably optimize an objective for a given size limit, provide small but accurate models (in particular for tabular data) and thus combine high performance with interpretability~\citep{loh2014reg_review, piltaver2016comprehensible, carrizosa2021mathematical}.

-Because training optimal decision trees with respect to a size limit is NP-hard \citep{laurent1976constructing}, most early decision tree learning methods were greedy top-down induction heuristics.
-Such methods, like CART \citep{breiman1984cart} and C4.5 \citep{quinlan1993c4.5}, locally optimize some impurity or information gain metric for each branching node.
+However, since training optimal decision trees with respect to a size limit is NP-hard \citep{laurent1976constructing}, most early decision tree learning methods were greedy top-down induction heuristics.
+Such methods, like CART \citep{breiman1984cart} and C4.5 \citep{quinlan1993c4.5}, locally optimize some impurity or information gain metric for each branching node in linear time, which makes learning a tree as fast as sorting the data.
+Despite their simplicity, these greedy models perform remarkably well and are still the backbone of many state-of-the-art learning methods, such as boosting and random forests \citep{grinsztajn2022tree_outperform_deep_learning}.
+Consequently, \emph{greedy} decision tree learning has been extensively studied.